Details: Electric Pass

 The trail to Cathedral Lake and Electric Pass wastes no time gaining altitude.
 From the parking area (see driving directions) the trail immediately starts climbing through beautiful groves of mature aspen.
 Soon the trail curves to the west and enters the Pine Creek Valley at an overlook with scenic views of the upper Castle Creek valley.

-Past the falls the trail curves left (southwest), continuing its ascent on steep grades.
+Past the falls the trail continues its ascent on steep grades.
 Meadows and openings in the trees offer fine views of the rugged ridge rimming the south side of the valley.
 Be sure to turn around for nice views across the Castle Creek Valley.

 The grade abates at 1.5 miles as the trail crosses a boulder field created by rock slides cascading from the steep slopes to the north of the trail.
 The boulder field provides the first views of the peaks at the head of the valley.